elmicro/fhem_netio_4x_pm/README.md

 * if :PORT if omitted, default port 80 is used

 Examples:
-# define a '4' device using an IP-address:
+&gt; define a '4' device using an IP-address:
 define MyNetio4 NETIO_4x 4 http://192.168.1.10

-# define a '4C' device using a custom port:
+&gt; define a '4C' device using a custom port:
 define MyNetio4 NETIO_4x 4C http://192.168.178.10:99

-# define a '4All' device using basicAuth:
+&gt; define a '4All' device using basicAuth:
 define MyNetio4All NETIO_4x 4All http://bob:123456@192.168.1.10

-# define a '4All' device using a domain name, basicAuth and a custom port:
+&gt; define a '4All' device using a domain name, basicAuth and a custom port:
 define MyNetio4All NETIO_4x 4All http://jsonuser:jsonpwd@mynetio.fritz.box:123

 #### `set` output state